chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - Cut.
 You slipped again.
 - Someone call an ambulance.
 * * *
-- Listen Butter.
+- Listen, Butter.
 Every time you slip up, we lose precious filming time.
 Maybe you just not cut off a movie.
 - It's a shame someone so handsome can't act.
 - I told the director he should have hired margarine instead.
 * * *